IMPROVEMENT IS SUGGESTED AFTER 5 MONTHS OF WORKING WITH HER PROGRESSIVE DOCTOR AND UTILIZING PREVENTATIVE THERAPIES.

 magnets or poultice for 24 hours prior to your examination.

-Discuss with your physician BEFORE discontinuing any of the above.
+Discuss with your physician BEFORE discontinuing any of the below.

-· You should not drink coffee, tea, soda or other beverages containing caffeine for 4 hours prior to
+· Avoid coffee, tea, soda or other beverages containing caffeine for 4 hours prior to exam.

-· Do not smoke cigarettes or use any product which contains nicotine the day of your examination
+· Do not smoke cigarettes or use any product which contains nicotine an hour before your exam.

 · Do not shave your under arms 24 hours prior to your examination.

-· Do not use creams, lotions, deodorants, talcum powder, or other skin products unless instructed by a
+· Avoid applying creams, lotions, talcum powder, or other skin products on regions being imaged.

-· Do not perform any rigorous exercise program for at least four hours prior to your examination.
+· Avoid rigorous exercise for at least 1 hour prior to your examination.

-· Do not bathe or shower in HOT water for at least 4 hours prior to your examination.
+· Do not bathe or shower in HOT water for at least 1 hour prior to your imaging.

 During your Breast Thermogram: